AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 * OC Oceania
 * SA South America

-This information may be useful for use cases such as redirecting to a different url based on the origin (country) of the request.
+This information is useful for redirecting to a different URL based on the request's origin country.
 Use the Vary header for caching responses that depend on geo information.
 For example, redirects to a specific country landing page should always contain `Vary: x-aem-client-country`.
 If needed, you can use `Cache-Control: private` to prevent caching.
 See also [Caching](/help/implementing/dispatcher/caching.md#html-text).